API Mechanics: Get Started with Subscriptions

 Example Subscriptions API request

-So assuming you have imported the basic packages and authenticated, as shown in the Authentication section, and you have confirmed that your AOI is within your AOA, as discussed in the Permissions section, you are ready to set up your subscription and pass it to the Subscriptions API service.
+So assuming you have imported the basic packages and authenticated, as shown in the Authentication section, and you have confirmed that your AOI is within your AOA, as discussed in the Permissions section, you are ready to set up your subscription and pass it to the Subscriptions API service as explained in Subscribing to Planetary Variables.

 A note about cloud delivery